totalspectrum/spin2cpp/doc/basic.md

 ### CONST

-At the beginning of a line, `const` declares a constant value.
+At the beginning of a statement, `const` declares a constant value.
 For example:
 ```
   const x = 1, msg = "hello", y = 2.0
 ```